USD Community College for Sioux Falls Classroom Building and USD GEAR Center

 Campus master plan, new 61,000 sf classroom building, and 21,000 sf research building

-Balancing traditional and modern, University Center was formed to uniquely shape the future of higher education by offering classes and degree programs from South Dakota’s six public universities.
-TSP worked with the South Dakota Board of Regents and stakeholders to lead master-planning for the 263-acre campus, which formerly was known as the South Dakota Public Universities & Research Center.
+Balancing traditional and modern this Sioux Falls campus was formed to uniquely shape the future of higher education by offering classes and degree programs from South Dakota’s six public universities.
+TSP worked with the South Dakota Board of Regents and stakeholders to lead master-planning for the 263-acre campus, which originally was known as the South Dakota Public Universities & Research Center.
 The TSP team followed with full design for the first built projects: a Classroom Building and the Graduate Education and Applied Research (GEAR) Center.
+The names changed in the years that followed, as the campus became USDSU and then University Center.
+Its purpose, though, remained unchanged.

 In 2019, the Classroom Building was rebranded and repurposed to serve a new vision: The USD Community College for Sioux Falls.
 University of South Dakota is the managing institution of the partnership, which also includes Dakota State University, South Dakota State University, and Southeast Tech.
 All four will offer courses and programs through CCSF.